 - Practicum or work experience in psychology or a related field is highly desirable and is considered in the evaluation of applicants.

 - The equivalent of 18 semester credit hours in psychology with grades of "C" or better, including the following prerequisite courses: general or introductory psychology, abnormal psychology, theories of personality, and research methods or statistics.
 Equivalent coursework in other social sciences may also be considered.
 Students may be admitted prior to completing these prerequisites, but all students must complete these courses by the end of their first semester of enrollment at the Adler University.

 - Approved applicants will be invited to complete an interview as the final step in the application process.
 Please submit all application materials to the Office of Admissions prior to the application deadline.

-The Adler School’s Psy.D. in Clinical Psychology program is fully accredited by the American Psychological Association, and qualifies graduates to sit for the national licensure examination.
+Adler University’s Psy.D. in Clinical Psychology program is fully accredited by the American Psychological Association, and qualifies graduates to sit for the national licensure examination.

 American Psychological Association

 Our program also meets the requirements of the National Register of Health Service Psychologists, and state licensure guidelines.